Violence Against Women in India

 With renewed focus on the pervasive issues of crimes against women in India and other countries, there is an urgency to understand the legal and legislative structure in India.

-To facilitate knowledge-gathering on this issue, Innov8Social interviewed Preeti Khanna, an accomplished Indian attorney who studied and practiced law in New Delhi.
+To facilitate knowledge-gathering on this issue, Innov8Social interviewed Preeti Khanna, a practicing attorney in California with several years of law practice in India.
 She provided valuable insight about crimes against women in India and the potential for new legislation and implementation to impact change.

 Preeti graduated from the University of Delhi with a B.A. in Psychology, with Honors, before pursuing a law degree from the same university.
 In her career as an attorney, she has actively litigated cases in the Delhi High Court and Indian Supreme Court with a focus on criminal, employment, and administrative law cases.